carlmontemayor/mss/mss/DOCUMENTATION.md

 In this section, a set of nodes is already pre-built for the user.
 The nodes themselves can be dragged and moved around as needed for a clearer view.
 The nodes are indicated by `green` boxes and their data flow is shown in `blue`.

-To the left of the simulation view, there is the `ControlPanel` component.
+To the right of the simulation view, there is the `ControlPanel` component.
 This control panel allows the user to switch between three simulation types: `cool`, `intricate`, and `complicated`.
 The `Cool` simulation is a simple case wherein there is a simple client-server architecture that is simulated by nodes.
 While the `Complciated` simulation is a full-on micro-service architecture that features several services.

 **Simulation Demonstration**
 ![Image of simulation demonstration page for website](https://github.com/carlmontemayor/mss/blob/main/mss/images/normal_flow.png 'Simulation demonstration')